Kneckter/HAProxySetup/README.md

 - Settings > Wifi > SSID > DNS
 - Google's DNSs are 8.8.8.8 and 8.8.4.4, either will work.

-In RDM UIC Manager, ensure your backend URL uses the IP address and port 9001 of the HAProxy server.
+In the IPA config, ensure your backend URL uses the IP address and port 9001 of the HAProxy server.
 Check that the phone's data makes it to the map and you should be done.

 --------------------------------------------------